cybersectroll/TrollDisappearKey/README.md

 # TrollDisappearKey
 TrollDisappearKey.cs   -> compile into a .exe that can load .exe assemblies without amsi scanning taking place during assembly.load() \
 TrollDisappearKeyPS.cs -> compile into a .dll to reflectively load to bypass powershell amsi \
-TrollDisappearKeyPS.cs -> copy paste into powershell
+TrollDisappearKeyPS.ps1 -> copy paste into powershell

 # How does it work?